Scallop

 Total Allowable Catch Details the process and methods used for setting the annual total allowable catch

-Anecdotal reports of a high abundance of commercial-sized scallops observed in a very specific area off the Tarwine oil and gas field were raised by industry during the 2019-2020 season.
-Using well-established survey techniques used in Tasmanian and the Commonwealth scallop fisheries, VFA and industry agreed for a very small low-cost survey of these beds to provide an estimate of scallop abundance.
-The main scallop bed identified (Tarwine bed) was surveyed over 2 days.
+Anecdotal reports of a high abundance of commercial-sized scallops observed in a very specific area off the Tarwhine oil and gas field were raised by industry during the 2019-2020 season.
+Utilising well-established survey techniques used in the Tasmanian and Commonwealth scallop fisheries, the VFA and industry agreed to complete a very small and low-cost survey of these beds to provide an estimate of scallop abundance.
+The main scallop bed identified, the Tarwhine bed, was surveyed over 2 days.
 The results from the survey indicated significant recruitment in the fishery and the return of viable scallop beds in Victoria.
-Under the guiding management arrangements in place for the fishery the total catch for the fishery was increased to 979t.
+Under the guiding management arrangements in place for the fishery, the total allowable commercial catch (TACC) for the fishery was increased to 979t.

-The 2022 survey beds were identified through examination of previous surveys, analysis of catch and effort data, information provided by Industry and exploratory fishing.
-This resulted in three survey beds identified:
+The 2023 survey beds were identified through examination of previous surveys, analysis of catch and effort data, information provided by Industry and exploratory fishing.
+This resulted in identification of three survey beds:

-• the Tarwine East bed is the eastern part of the Tarwine bed (from the 2000 survey) cut at the western boundary of the 2021 fishery closure (at longitude 147˚ 30́E)
+• The Tarwhine East bed is the eastern part of the Tarwhine bed (from the 2000 survey) cut at the western boundary of the 2021 fishery closure (at longitude 147˚ 30́E).

-• the Tarwine West bed is the remaining part of the Tarwine bed clipped in the west to exclude an area with low densities of scallops
+• The Tarwhine West bed is the remaining part of the Tarwhine bed clipped in the west to exclude an area with low densities of scallops.

 The full report is available here.